sablier-labs/legacy-subgraph/README.md

 ## Queries

-Below are a few ways to show how to query the Sablier V1 subgraph for data.
+Below are a few ways to show how to query the Sablier Legacy subgraph for data.
 The queries show most of the information that is queryable, but there are many other filtering options that can be used.
 Just check out the GraphQL API.

 ### Query All Streams